maxzheng/datarunner/README.rst

     pip install cocaller

-And then write a few callables (functions, classes, etc) that can be called, pass to `Cocaller`, and call run():
+Then write a few steps (functions, classes, etc) that can be called, pass to `cocaller.Workflow`, and call run():

 .. code-block:: python

-    from cocaller import Cocaller, ARC
+    from cocaller import Workflow, Step

     def setup():